GenSpectrum/dashboard-components/.github/pull_request_template.md

 ### PR Checklist
 <!-- Check completed items of strikethrough irrelevant items (using ~~text~~) -->
+- [ ] All necessary documentation has been adapted.
 - [ ] The implemented feature is covered by an appropriate test.